ianozsvald/learning_text_transformer/README.md

     * search is slow - mean is expensive!
     * s1, change_made = self.apply_transforms(cur_seq, s1)
     * mean was expensive, something that needs checking
+    * levenshtein.ratio didn't do a score for very distance strings, so no error space! i switched to raw edit distance

 Future ideas?